apache/flink/docs/apis/streaming/windows.md

 ### WindowFunction - The Generic Case

-Using a `WindowFunction` gives you most flexibility, at the cost of performance.
+Using a `WindowFunction` provides most flexibility, at the cost of performance.
 The reason for this is that elements cannot be incrementally aggregated for a window and instead need to be buffered internally until the window is considered ready for processing.
 A `WindowFunction` gets an `Iterable` containing all the elements of the window being processed.
-This is the signature of `WindowFunction`:
+The signature of `WindowFunction` is this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">